Knowledge is a Region in Weight Space for Fine-tuned Language Models: Introduction

 \section{Introduction}

-A set of models that share the same architecture but differ in their weights can have dramatically different capabilities.
-As an example, the many fine-tuned variants of a pre-trained model can all share an architecture but nevertheless are specialized to different tasks.
-In this work, we aim to study the relationship between the weights of different fine-tuned models and the capabilities they exhibit.
-We analyse the \emph{weight space}, where each model is represented by a weight vector $\theta \in \mathbb{R}^n$.
-For simplicity, we refer to both a point in weight space as well the neural network itself as a ``model''.
+Models that share the same architecture but differ in their weights can have dramatically different capabilities.
+As an example, finetuned variants of a pretrained model all share an architecture, yet they are specialized for different tasks.
+This study explores the relationship between the weights of different finetuned models and the capabilities they exhibit.
+We analyze the \emph{weight space}, where each model is represented by a weight vector $\theta \in \mathbb{R}^n$.
+For simplicity, we refer to both a point in weight space and the neural network itself as a ``model''.

-We find that linear transformations and distance in weight space characterize what knowledge models hold and how similar one model is to another.
-In particular, we show that after a pre-trained model is fine-tuned on similar datasets, the resulting fine-tuned models are close to each other in the weight space (\S\ref{sec:Clustering}).
-Throughout the paper, we consider three granularities (\S\ref{sec:granularity_levels}), showing that (i) models fine-tuned on the same data are closer to each other than to other models; (ii) models that were fine-tuned on the same task also cluster together; and (iii) models fine-tuned on language tasks are not spread around the pre-trained space arbitrarily but rather correspond to a constrained region in weight space.
+We find that distance characterizes models' knowledge and similarity.
+Particularly, after finetuning a pretrained model on similar datasets, the resulting models are close to each other in weight space (\S\ref{sec:Clustering}).
+Throughout the paper, we consider 3 granularities (\S\ref{sec:granularity_levels}), showing that (i) models finetuned on the same \textbf{data} are closer to each other than to other models; (ii) models finetuned on the same \textbf{task} also cluster together; and (iii) models finetuned on \textbf{general} language tasks are not spread arbitrarily around the pretrained model, but fall in a constrained region in space.